Izar

 To appreciate Izar, it helps to understand how Bruce White works.
 He likes to start with a sheet of paper or thin metal and twist, turn and manipulate it until something plain and flat becomes something complex and three-dimensional.
 White describes this process as seeing something new and unexpected in the commonplace.
 In the case of Izar, the flat shape became a large parallelogram, split vertically into six connected panels that are arrayed in a gentle twist around a central axis.
 The result is an interplay of planes and spaces, made more complex still by the surface tracings and the shimmering show they put on as the light changes from day into night.

-Audio Tour: Hear White tell you about his piece
+Hear artist Bruce White tell you about the piece.

 This is Bruce White, the creator of the sculpture Izar.
 Izar is located at the entrance to the Newport News International Airport.
 Ideas for original discoveries in both science and art are often overlooked in the search for the new due to the failure to recognize the potential of an accident or to see the new in the commonplace.
 As a sculptor, what I see in each new accident determines the look of my work.
 I try to generate each new idea by cutting and manipulating sheet material in a variety of cuts and twists.
 It is up to me to recognize the potential in each variation.
 Rarely do I ever begin by drawing.